 Best of Value: Blendtec Professional 800 Stealth Enclosure Blender

-- The World’s Quietest Blender: Features the most advanced proprietary sound dampening and airflow...
+- For Residential Use Only The World’s Quietest Blender: Features the most advanced proprietary...

-- This kitchen blender features a 1800-watt motor, matte black jar base and an illuminated, capacitive...
+- Heavy-Duty Blender: This kitchen blender features a 1800-watt motor, matte black jar base, and an...

 Well, we all know with great power comes great…. noise when blending, especially at the highest speed level.
 And at a 3.8HP (about 1800 watts) output, we’d expect this Professional Series to be the loudest on the list.